asaadsaad/CS569-Homework-09/README.md

 **Form validation rules**
 * `fullname` should have at least two words separated by a space.
 * `email` to be a valid email.
 * `message` has to contain at least 100 chars.
-Display the remaining chars.
+Display a reactive value of the remaining chars.
 * All fields are required. `submit` must only be activated when all form validation rules are met.
 * Log the form value in the console.